michanaj/DUGreen-Project/README.md

 7. GreenC5 Simulator: this project is the implementation of our GreenC5 simulator to allow users to interact with the GreenC5 in different use-case scenarios and settings.
 The project also contains code examples of how the GreenC5 is used; experiment and evaluation projects of the three additional case studies; and the implementations of Watts Up? and Intel Power Gadget based power profilers.

 Authors and Contributors:
+Junya Michanan (@michanaj), Mathematics & Computer Science Department, Chulachomklao Royal Military Academy, Nakhorn Nayok, Thailand
-Junya Michanan (@michanaj), Rinku Dewri & Matthew J. Rutherford, Computer Science Department, University of Denver, Colorado, USA.
+Rinku Dewri & Matthew J. Rutherford, Computer Science Department, University of Denver, Colorado, USA.